Wrist Arthroscopy in Dallas, Frisco, Prosper, and Wylie, TX

 Anatomy of the Wrist

-Among the most complex joints in the entire body is the wrist joint.
+The wrist is one of the most complex joint structures in the entire body.
 This is because the wrist is more like multiple joints all working together to move your hand.
 It isn’t as simple as two bones coming together to form one joint.
 The structures involved in the wrist are the proximal carpals, distal carpals, metacarpals, and the radiocarpal joint.
 Below, we list a few key functions of the wrist joint.

 These essential abilities of the wrist are crucial to our everyday lives.
 They also depend on a highly complex combination of bones, tissues, and joints working together.